Chapter 5: the swapchain

 B.2.1.
 Creation

-vkCreateSwapchainKHR creates a swapchain object of a certain image type.
-The choice of that image type is constrained by the underlying surface: we could not use a 1920x1080 HDR image on an old 768x576 screen, for instance.
+vkCreateSwapchainKHR creates a swapchain object for a certain image type.
+The choice of that image type is constrained by the underlying surface: we could not use a 1920x1080 HDR image for an old 768x576 screen, for instance.
 We use vkGetPhysicalDeviceSurfaceCapabilitiesKHR to get information about these constraints.
 We also set a minimum for the number of images that the swapchain should contain (typically, one more than the minimum number supported by the surface, as this should give us non-blocking behavior).

 - Immediate: images are sent to the screen directly.
 May lead to tearing.